Sustainability

 Product and Service Quality; Climate Change

-• Create high-quality products by using innovative technologies in our development projects.
+• Create high-quality products using innovative technologies in our development projects

-We aim to attain Green Mark GoldPlus or higher from Building and Construction Authority (BCA) for all future redevelopments and new commercial properties in Singapore.
-Target Met
+Aim to attain Green Mark GoldPlus or higher from Building and Construction Authority (BCA) for all future redevelopments and new commercial properties in Singapore Target Met

-All main contractors are to be certified to ISO 14001 and Green and Gracious Builder Scheme.
-Target Met
+All main contractors for development projects to be ISO 14001- and Green and Gracious Builder Scheme-certified Target Met

-All development projects are to be CONQUAS-certified.
-Target Met
+All development projects to be CONQUAS-certified Target Met

-We aim to deploy renewable energy across all commercial and hospitality properties in Singapore progressively where feasible.
-We have installed solar panels in six properties in Singapore.
-In 2024, we completed the solar panel installations at Odeon and plan to install solar panels at Pan Pacific Singapore in 2025.
+Deploy renewable energy across all commercial and hospitality properties in Singapore progressively where feasible Eight properties in Singapore equipped with solar panels, following installations at Pan Pacific Singapore and West Mall

 Goal 10: Reduced Inequalities

 We are committed to supporting underprivileged groups in the communities where we operate.
-In addition to monetary donations, we leverage our people, assets, and partnerships to implement community initiatives that focus on causes related to children, youth, education, sports, and the arts.
+In addition to monetary donations, we leverage our people, assets and partnerships to implement community initiatives that focus on causes related to children, youth, education, inclusive sports and arts.

-• Organise CSR activities to support children, youth, education, sports and the arts, while making donations to uplift the communities in need.
+• Organise CSR activities to support children, youth, education, inclusive sports and arts, emphasising continuity and measurable outcomes

-We will continue collaborating with relevant government agencies and beneficiary groups to develop initiatives and programmes to provide equitable opportunities, bridge social gaps and empower underprivileged individuals and foster a more inclusive and resilient society.
-Ongoing
+Collaborate with relevant government agencies and beneficiary groups to develop initiatives and programmes that provide equitable opportunities, bridge social gaps, empower underprivileged individuals and foster a more inclusive and resilient society Ongoing

 Goal 12: Responsible Consumption and Production